 When founder’s syndrome is present it can spell crippling trouble for a nonprofit.
 As we have witnessed the past year with Komen, founder’s syndrome can fundamentally weaken an organization.
 It can make the organization’s funding and brand name overly reliant on one person.
 It can cause a lack of critical and innovative thinking.
 Ultimately, it can mean that the organization becomes less about social impact and more about the personality of the founder.

-The Moving Beyond a Nonprofit’s Founder webinar will help nonprofits to:
+The Moving Beyond a Nonprofit’s Founder on demand webinar will help nonprofits to:

 - Recognize the signs of founder’s syndrome